carimura/jtrack/README.md

 1. Reduce build time.
 Thanks to opencv jni lib dependency, takes about 3 minutes.
 2. Possibly use a smaller version of the gif for faster processing.
-3. Use loom to parallelize image processing
+3. Use loom to parallelize image pull and image push. (opencv underlying C is single threaded)